 One bonus as a groundhopper was that I was getting some new grounds in and got to travel on the spare seats on the team coach.
 A real camaraderie had been built in a short space of time between players and supporters.

 The planned closure of part of the M27 meant a 9am set off from Silver Jubilee Park.
-I’d only had six hours nap after returning from a very sociable three days in Germany and fell asleep from just past the North Circular Road to seeing some cranes near the docks on the coast.
+I’d only had a six-hour nap after returning from a very sociable three days in Germany and fell asleep from just past the North Circular Road to seeing some cranes near the docks on the coast.

 It hadn’t been the best sleep ever, but I was in infinitely better condition than on departure.
 Tom Stockman had sorted the DVD player and we were into a second Johnny English film when I fully came round.